adosia/adosia-token/README.md

-The goal of the ADO smart contract is to elevate communities by enabling a new class of powerful peer-to-peer economic opportunities.
+The goal of the ADO smart contract is to elevate communities by enabling an entirely new class of powerful peer-to-peer economic opportunities.

 The ADO smart contract will enable existing Adosia IoT Platform users the ability to monetize (sell/license)